 A lot of sleep science has investigated the memory aspect.
 Sleep, it seems, is similar to the way a computer defragments its memory into smaller more organized bits to save space and make it more efficient.

-Sleep researchers have found that sleep is vitally important for transforming short-term memories into long-term memory storage.
+Sleep researchers have found that sleep is of vital importance for transforming short-term memories over to long-term memory storage.
 It is a mechanism for the neuronal network to shave back excess ‘noise’ and thereby reinforce those neuronal pathways for when we are awake (3).
-This is where using sleep to improve and master skills and movements is the very best tool we could use.
+This is where using sleep to improve and master skills and movements is the very best tool we could use for such purposes.

 More sleep correlates to better problem-solving and critical thinking in humans and other mammals.
-Deficient sleep effects the learning of certain higher-thinking tasks and retention of memories (3).
-This is the reason teachers continually advise not to cram late into the night before a test.
+Deficient sleep affects the learning of certain higher-thinking tasks and retention of memories (3).
+This is the reason teachers continually advise their students not to cram late into the night before a test.
 The chances that all that information will be retained is significantly lowered by not getting a good nights rest.

 Sleep deprivation is no joke.
-Many studies have found that high levels of it while driving a car correlates very well with the abilities of drunk drivers.
-It seems to effect certain parts of the brain more than others (3).
+Many studies have found that high levels of it while driving a car correlates remarkably well with the abilities of drunk drivers.
+It also seems to affect certain parts of the brain more than others (3).

-For instance, motor control in a 17-year old student was found not to be affected even after 10 days of not sleeping he was able to beat a non-sleep deprived interviewer at pinball.
+For instance, motor control in a 17-year old student was found not to be affected, even after ten days of not sleeping he was able to beat a non-sleep deprived interviewer at pinball.
 His memory skills and ability to concentrate and make decisions were severely hampered though.
-Combine that with moodiness, hallucinations (in his case at least) and paranoia, sleep deprivation sounds like a powerful recreation drug (3).
+Combine that with moodiness, hallucinations (in his case at least) and paranoia, and sleep deprivation begins to sound similar to a certain recreation drugs (3).

-A really weird aspect of sleep deprivation is that even while awake, different groups of neurons will go into a sleep cycle.
-This shows us how the function of pruning the noise is necessary to prevent over-stimulation of neurons.
+A peculiar aspect of sleep deprivation is that even while awake, different groups of neurons will go into a sleep cycle.
+This shows us how the function of pruning the ‘noise’ is necessary to prevent over-stimulation of neurons.
 It is also probably a big part of why the brains functionality is so impaired by a lack of sleep (3).